Packing Tape 101

 Burst Test (Mullen Test)- The force of pounds per square inch required to burst the side of a cardboard box.
 A box with a burst strength of 200 lbs. can withstand up to 200 lbs. per square inch internally or externally before bursting.

 Board Grade Recommended Tape Under 32 ECT or 200 PSI Scotch 371 or 313 Packing Tape Slightly over 32 ECT or 200 PSI Scotch 372 Packing Tape Well over 32 ECT or 200 PSI Scotch 375 Packing Tape

 Method of Shipping

 Cartons shipped individually tend to have more pressure placed upon them due to individual handling.
-Cartons shipped on pallets are generally shipped as a unitized load which exerts less pressure on each individual carton.
+Boxes shipped on pallets are generally sent as a unitized load which exerts less pressure on each box.
 High or low temperatures when shipping should also be considered when choosing a packing tape.
 Temperatures, sunlight, and moisture all impact the seal of packing tapes.